xuzishi/xuzishi.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Zishi Xu is a PhD student of control theory and engineering at College of Electrical Engineering, Zhejiang University, China. # His research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Zishi Xu is a PhD student of control theory and engineering at College of Electrical Engineering, Zhejiang University, China.
+He is working on the motion control of underactuated unmanned surface vehicles under the supervision of [Prof. Ji Xiang](https://scholar.google.com/citations?user=rgwDYosAAAAJ) ([Homepage at Zhejiang University](https://person.zju.edu.cn/jxiang)).
 {style="text-align: justify;"}